- This is GLEIF

 In order to fulfill its role as supervisor of the Global Legal Entity Identifier Foundation (GLEIF), two or more members of the Legal Entity Identifier Regulatory Oversight Committee (LEI ROC) act as observers of the GLEIF Board.
 These LEI ROC members have no voting rights in the GLEIF Board.

-Currently there are three LEI ROC observers to the GLEIF Board.
+Currently there are two LEI ROC observers to the GLEIF Board.

 Alan Deaton currently serves as Associate Director in the Division of Insurance and Research at the Federal Deposit Insurance Corporation (U.S.).
 He oversees a team that manages critical data collected from insured depository institutions, maintains a variety of data management systems used to analyze the data, and publishes the data for public use.